 Like a delicate biome, filled with fragile ecosystems of organisms all working off of intricate relationships between one another, the Google environment is no different.
-Every setting, toggle, lever, drop down, measure, and slider can have a devastating effect for your brand and it’s survival.
-Now, before this becomes just another plea to respect Mother Nature and the paradise she offers by guilting you about all the straws you’ve used in your life, let’s refocus to a specific part of the google ecosystem commonly known as Google Ads and Google Shopping.
+Every setting, toggle, lever, drop down, measure, and slider can have a devastating effect on your brand and it’s survival.
+Now, before this becomes just another plea to respect Mother Nature and the paradise she offers by guilting you about all the straws you’ve used in your life, let’s refocus on a specific part of the Google ecosystem commonly known as Google Ads and Google Shopping.

 The first thought might be, well maybe one of the search queries is dominating the ad spend, constantly firing, but doing very little to turn people into buyers.
 This is a common issue that is best to eliminate right off the bat… after all, you gotta start somewhere.